Fogal Limoges Tights are perfect for formal occasions!

 Do this and not only will you fully appreciate the great feel of Fogal, but you will be rewarded with a perfect second skin fit and the ultimate in comfort.

 The look on the leg is incredibly classy, more makeup powder than hosiery.
-The reinforced toe now makes sense; you are wearing tights, very expensive tights, so why wear with open shoes and try to pretend you are not?
+The reinforced toe now makes sense; you are wearing tights, very expensive tights, so why wear open shoes and try to pretend you are not?

 Worth £40 a pair?
 Well, not for daily wear (unless you won the lottery!), but for special occasions, they are well worth the money to look an feel a class apart.